Apex Trader Funding: Full Guide and Walkthrough

 Rules of the Evaluation

-To pass the evaluation phase, you simply need to produce a certain amount of profit relative to the account size.
-There is a minimum 7 trading days requirement, which means you simply have to place trades across 7 days.
-There are also occasional sales where Apex will allow traders to pass in as little as one day.
+To pass the evaluation phase, you have one objective: produce a certain amount of profit relative to the account size.
+There is a minimum 7 trading days requirement, which means you simply have to place at least one trade per day, for 7 days.
+If you have a strategy that can capture just 20-30 points per day on a single e-mini contract, you should easily pass the evaluation in those 7 days.

-You are allowed to take as long as you want, but each additional month will be billed again, as the accounts are subscriptions and not single payments.
+If you prefer to trade micros or your strategy takes a bit longer, there’s no rush.
+You are allowed to take as long as you want, and should take the full month if it means ensuring that you will pass.
+Just keep in mind that each additional month will be billed again, as the accounts are subscriptions and not single payments.

 Trailing Drawdown on Hell Mode

-The trailing drawdown at Apex is a little different from most.
+The trailing drawdown during the Apex evaluation is the worst one you’ll find in the world of funded futures.
 The typical trailing drawdown moves up as you grow your account balance, including unrealized profits, until it reaches the initial balance.
 It doesn’t go back down, but if you stay well above your initial balance, you’ll always be fine.

-But at Apex (during the evaluation only), this drawdown will continue to rise beyond the initial balance, which is something you don’t typically see.
+But during the Apex evaluation phase, this drawdown will continue to rise beyond the initial balance, which is something you don’t typically see.

-This rule does not apply to funded accounts, where the drawdown will stop at the initial balance +$100.
+This rule does not apply to funded accounts; once funded, the drawdown will stop at the initial balance +$100.

 Passing the Evaluation